 Key Takeaways

-- Water quality is crucial for a healthy aquarium ecosystem
+- Water quality is the foundation of a healthy aquarium ecosystem

-- Allow 3 weeks for beneficial bacteria to establish in new tanks
+- Allow 2–6 weeks for the cycling process to establish beneficial bacteria in a new tank

-- Perform weekly maintenance for optimal fish tank health
+- Perform regular weekly maintenance to protect fish health

-- Dedicate 1-2 hours per week for aquarium care
+- Set aside 1–2 hours per week for aquarium maintenance

 Understanding the Aquarium Ecosystem